chipsalliance/chips-alliance-website/content/news/implementing-dual-core-lockstep-in-the-veer-el2-risc-v-core/index.md

 ---
 date: 2026-06-29T00:00:00Z
-title: Implementing Dual-core Lockstep in the CHIPS Alliance VeeR EL2 RISC-V core for safety-critical applications
+title: Dual-core Lockstep in the VeeR EL2 RISC-V core for safety-critical applications and side-channel access mitigation in Caliptra RoT
 categories:
   - Blog
 author: